 DO NOT be shy about trying new foods

 Snails, frog’s legs, goose liver… it can be daunting.
 And you don’t have to try all the crazy things the French eat.
 But if you are going to try it, well, Paris is the place to do so.
 If you’re with a group of people, order one plate for the whole table so you can have a bite and pass it on if you really hate it.
-You can also take a food tour, and have new foods and ingredients explained to you so you’ll know what to order when you’re on your own.
+You can also take a food tour of Paris, and have new foods and ingredients explained to you so you’ll know what to order when you’re on your own.

 DO NOT panic if your credit card doesn’t work